 This amount will be less than your current repayments.
 Creditors must vote to accept your agreement.

-The Process for this Agreement
+The Process for a Personal Insolvency Agreement

 - Your financial situation is explored to determine how much you can afford to repay.